-This page is written specifically for the secretaries, committee members, and breed guardians of clubs and associations representing the Staffordshire Bull Terrier, American Staffordshire Terrier, Bull Terrier, Miniature Bull Terrier, American Pit Bull Terrier, and related bully breeds.
+This page is written specifically for the secretaries, committee members, and breed guardians of clubs and associations representing the Staffordshire Bull Terrier, American Staffordshire Terrier, Bull Terrier, Miniature Bull Terrier, American Pit Bull Terrier, American Bully and related Bully breeds.
 We wanted to speak to you directly — and honestly.

 The conformation.
-The temperament.
 The physical characteristics that define each breed across generations.
-The clubs and associations who established and continue to protect that standard have done something that matters — not just to the show world, but to every owner who lives with the extraordinary result of that work every single day.
-We're simply grateful to be among them.
+The clubs and associations like yours who established and continue to protect that standard have done something that matters — not just to the show world, but to every owner who lives with the extraordinary result of that work every single day.
+We read it carefully before we started.
+It's what made us realise the problem was structural, not superficial.

 The Staffy Collective is the heart of what we're doing.
-Its purpose is straightforward: gather real body measurements from Staffy, Amstaff, and bully breed owners around the world to build a sizing reference that reflects what these dogs actually look like — not what a generic industry average assumes.
+Its purpose is straightforward: gather real body measurements from Staffy and Bully breed owners around the world to build a reference that reflects what these dogs actually look like — not what a generic industry average assumes.

 Three measurements.
 Neck, chest, back length.
-Contributed voluntarily by owners who want clothing that finally works for their dog.
-Every measurement added gives us a clearer picture of the genuine range of body types across these breeds — the compact British Staffy, the broader-framed Amstaff, the variations within each that make one-size-fits-all sizing a fiction for all of them.
+Contributed voluntarily by owners who care about what we're doing, and getting their dog a garment that actually fits!
+Every submission gives us a clearer picture of the genuine range of body types across these breeds — and that picture is what we share with your club when there's enough data to be meaningful.

 If you want to understand what kind of brand Big Dogs Blouse is, it helps to understand what kind of dog Ghost was.

-Anyone who's owned an Amstaff — or a Staffy, or a Bull Terrier — recognises that immediately.
+Anyone who's ever owned one of these breeds recognises that immediately.
 The intelligence behind the eyes.
 The stillness before the zoomies.
 The way they choose their people and stay chosen, long after they're gone.

-Everything below is available to any club or association, free of charge, with no strings attached.
+Everything below is available to your club or association, free of charge, with no strings attached.
 We'll tailor whatever we send to suit your audience and your tone.

 A short, ready-to-use paragraph introducing The Staffy Collective to your members — written to suit a club newsletter, adaptable to your voice.